-Contrast this very positive experience with the alternative of working for someone who is somewhat ambivalent or negative about their work.
-Work takes on the tone of drudgery and time slows to a crawl with these sour or less than fully engaged individuals.
+Contrast this positive experience with the alternative of working for someone who is somewhat ambivalent or negative about their work.
+Work takes on a sense of drudgery and time slows to a crawl with these sour or disengaged individuals.

-There is little doubt who most of us prefer to work for, and there is little doubt that you are much better off being known as someone enthusiastic and committed to their work.
+There is little doubt which of these leaders most of us prefer to work for.
+Likewise, it's clear that you are much better off being known as someone enthusiastic and committed to their work.
 Every project, meeting, or task is an opportunity to showcase your enthusiasm.
 This is true regardless of your position in a company, but it's especially true if you're a leader or manager.

 Owning Your Role as a Manager

 While we often compare and contrast leadership and management as two different roles, they are part and parcel of the same position.
-For purposes of this post, I am describing opportunities to showcase your ownership with their distinct activities.
+Whether in leadership, management, or both, there are several ways to display your ownership.
+Let's look at each in turn.

-- Recognize that the work of management is noble: As a manager, you have a unique opportunity to create value for your firm, your team, and for yourself by pursuing your activities with the passion described above and by exhibiting the commitment necessary to move your organization closer to achieve key objectives.
+- Recognize that the work of management is noble: As a manager, you have a unique opportunity to create value for your firm, your team, and for yourself by pursuing your activities with the passion described above and by exhibiting the commitment necessary to move your organization closer to achieving key objectives.
 As a manager, you engage team members, colleagues and customers, and you are engaged in a great many process activities.
-Here are a number of ideas to showcase your enthusiasm and ownership of your role as a manager:

-Learn to lead with an agenda; focus on the task at hand and ensure that all ideas are heard and considered in a respectful manner.
+- Run efficient, purposeful meetings: Learn to lead with an agenda; focus on the task at hand and ensure that all ideas are heard and considered in a respectful manner.
 Be efficient with time usage.
 Strive to start on time and end early.
-Avoid managing these events by constantly giving life to new meetings.
+Avoid managing these events by using them to simply plan more meetings.

-- View process problems as opportunities to improve: Much of our daily work revolves around ensuring follow-thru on key processes.
+- View process problems as opportunities to improve: Much of our daily work revolves around ensuring follow-through on key processes.
 Great managers look and listen for opportunities to simplify complex or inefficient processes and improve quality and service delivery.
 Your team members will appreciate your efforts for continuous improvement.

-- Focus on delivering remarkable experiences to your customers: It doesn't matter whether you are serving customers in the marketplace or internal customers in another department, strive to deliver remarkable service at every opportunity.
+- Focus on delivering remarkable experiences to your customers: It doesn't matter whether you are serving customers in the marketplace or internal customers in another department.
+Strive to deliver remarkable service at every opportunity.
 Your reputation for creating these "Wow" experiences will serve you and your team well.

-Great managers focus on results and strive to create great experiences for employees, co-workers, and customers.
+Great managers focus on results and try to create great experiences for employees, co-workers, and customers.
 They simplify complex tasks, ensure that the right measures are in place to gauge progress and ensure accountability, and they recognize their ability to teach others how to do the same.
-Carry this type of an attitude through your daily work as a manager and your reputation for owning your job will grow at every encounter.
+Carry this type of attitude through your daily work as a manager, and your reputation for owning your job will grow at every encounter.

 Owning Your Role as a Leader

-Ask and answer: "At the end of our time working together, what will my team members say that I did for them?"
+- Embrace your role: Ask and answer, "At the end of our time working together, what will my team members say that I did for them?"
 Strive to define a mission statement for your role and share your mission widely.
 Great leaders constantly remind themselves of their purpose and strive to align their daily activities with this purpose.

-Great leaders are values-driven.
-They identify with, share and live and lead by core values, whether they are the firm's or their own.
+- Stand for something: Great leaders are values-driven.
+They identify with, share, live, and lead by core values, whether they are the firm's or their own.

-You spend a tremendous amount of the time of your life at work.
-You have the choice to invest yourself physically, mentally and spiritually in your daily activities, or, to approach it transactionally.
+You spend a tremendous amount of your life at work.
+You have the choice to invest yourself physically, mentally, and spiritually in your daily activities, or to approach them transactionally.
 The win in terms of satisfaction, enjoyment, and success goes to those who make the conscious decision to own their jobs.